tyketchum/dr-longevity/SUPABASE_SETUP_INSTRUCTIONS.md

    - 12:00 AM CST (6 AM UTC)
    - 12:00 PM CST (6 PM UTC)

-📊 **Instant Updates**: Your dashboard will always show the latest data from the cloud database
+📊 **Instant Updates**: Your app will always show the latest data from the cloud database

 🎯 **No More Manual Work**: Everything runs automatically!